Monopond/fax-api/README.md

 **Name** | **Type** | **Description**
 -----|-----|-----
-**messageRef** | String | A unique user-provided identifier that is used to identify the fax message.
+**MessageRef** | String | A unique user-provided identifier that is used to identify the fax message.
 This can be used at a later point to retrieve the results of the fax message.
-**read** | Boolean | Indicates whether the message has been read.
+**Read** | Boolean | Indicates whether the message has been read.

 ###SOAP Faults
 This function will throw **NoMessagesFoundException** if something went wrong.